VentCU/bbwtb/README.md

 A user manual and specification sheet can be found in the stable release directory in the `mechanics` directory and viewed online at this [Google Docs link](https://docs.google.com/document/d/146-ZcDFsmwu9b4q7zNh3ngux9tSg6TSOEBYOS_3Alh4/edit?usp=sharing)

 ## Media
-CAD renders and real-life pictures of the VentCU device can be viewed in the 'media' directory.
+CAD renders and real-life pictures of the VentCU device can be viewed in the `media` directory.

 ## Software
 The software repository contains code to run the VentCU device.
-See 'software\README.md' for a comprehensive system breakdown.
+See `software\README.md` for a comprehensive system breakdown.

 ## Repository Changelog
 Newest on top.
-9/12/2020: version-0.1-alpha: preliminary alpha release for first public publishing
+9/12/2020: `version-0.1-alpha`: preliminary alpha release for first public publishing
 ### bbwtb